 Almost nothing derails your fitness routine faster than a workout injury — whether it's a sprained ankle, pulled muscle or torn ligament.
 Don't let that be you!
 You have places to go and workouts to conquer.

-The good news is there are steps you can take to prevent getting hurt during exercise.
+The good news is there are steps you can take to decrease the risk of getting hurt during exercise.
 Start with a solid warm-up before every workout and focus on range-of-motion and strengthening movements for all of your joints, especially those that are already prone to injury (think: knees and ankles).
 And if you find yourself dealing with runner's knee, a rotator cuff tear, back pain or shin splints, specific gentle exercises and stretches can help you heal faster.

 First Things First: Don't Get Hurt